 - Inappropriate talking in class without permission; making noise and repeatedly interrupting.

 If the situation cannot be resolved by the instructor and student, the instructor will inform the student that a referral may be made to the appropriate campus Academic Affairs office and/or Office of Student Affairs for possible Student Code of Conduct and Community Expectations charges.

 In extreme cases in which in the judgment of the instructor, a student’s conduct threatens his/her own health and safety or the health and safety of others, or a student is so highly disruptive that instruction cannot take place, immediate removal from the classroom may be appropriate, and the instructor has the right to ask the student to leave the class.
 If a student fails to do so, the instructor may contact Public Safety for immediate assistance.

-Note: If a student's behavior is impacting class but it is not an extreme/serious conduct violation, and you suspect that the behavior may be related to a disability, please contact Disability Resources in the O'Neill Center.
+Note: If a student's behavior is impacting class but it is not an extreme/serious conduct violation, and it is suspected that the behavior may be related to a disability, individuals are advised to contact Disability Resources in the O'Neill Center.